 Today I had planned on writing about our inner child and how to get in touch with him or her, however I was reminded by my daughter Sierra about a writing assignment she had to do for her English Class.
-I could see how much it meant to her, and frankly I am very proud of who she is becoming and her level of depth.
-A beautiful soul inside and out.
+I could see how much it meant to her and frankly I am very proud of who she is becoming and her level of depth; a beautiful soul inside and out.
 What I am going to post here is a copy of her writing submitted a few months ago, being only 14 years old.
 Her essay reminded me we are never too young or too old to make a change in this world.
-It also reminded me how important is to keep in mind how much our children watch us and look up to us for guidance and support while they discover who they are.
+It also reminded me how important it is to keep in mind how much our children watch us and look up to us for guidance and support while they discover who they are.
 I hope you open your hearts as you read her essay which I believe many of you will understand and find value in it.
-I am very proud and humble at the same time to share this with all of you…
+I am very proud and humble at the same time to share this with all of you.

 “I was asked to pick someone who I admire.
 My task was to learn more about that person, to spend time with that person while at work, and to write something inspired by that person for our debate class.
 The person I chose was my mother Sofia Falcone.
 I got an A in my class for this project.
 I am proud of my project, not because of my grade but because of what it means to me and want to share it with you.
 Thank you to my mom and my step dad for inspiring me”.